 Did you make some strange changes at home?
 The idea of turning your garage into a recreation room looks great, but most buyers prefer to have storage space for their vehicles and equipment.
 Just like breaking a wall to make a big closet might not please those who prefer additional rooms for children or guests.
 Renovations that are contrary to what is expected most people at home can reduce business opportunities.
 Please cancel the change if you can, or prepare to lower the asking price.

 If your property already seems sloppy on the outside, probably no one will want to get into it.
 No weeds or dirt on the sidewalk.
 Peeled paint, loose troughs can also scare and repel potential buyers.
 Never underestimate peeling paint because it can have a big effect on the decision to buy.
-If you ignore that, you might be wondering after a few months without response.
+If you ignore that, you might be wondering after a few months without a response.
 You might spend thousands of dollars on small repairs, but you can increase the sale value of your home by two or three times the cost of the light renovation.

 9) The right moment